What can I deposit in ORCA?

 How do I get my publications to show on my web pages?

-Your IT contact in your school or college will set this up for you.
-All they need is your unique alphanumeric ORCA ID which can be found at the end of the URL on your ORCA page.
-Once set up, publications take approximately 24 hours after being added to ORCA to show on your webpage.
+Once processed and moved online into the live repository, publications take approximately 24 hours to appear on your webpage.
 Please note that while the ORCA team can make changes and updates to the record, we are not responsible for the look and display of the school web page.

 How do I update details of my publications?

 Once a record is added to the repository, only repository staff can edit the record.
 Please email us with the URL of the record you want updated, and details of what needs to be changed and we will update them as a priority.
-Records are retained on ORCA indefinitely; we do not delete records unless they are duplicates or if there are extenuating circumstances.
+Please note that we do not delete records unless they are duplicates or if there are extenuating circumstances.

 What is an ORCID, and do I need to have one?

 Open Researcher and Contributor ID (ORCID) is a unique identifier for researchers and is used to help distinguish you from others, particularly those with a similar or identical name.
 It is not mandatory for Cardiff University researchers to have one, but it is recommended, and research funders and publishers are increasingly using them.
 Some funders require you to have an ORCID to apply for a grant.
 It is both free and easy to register and set up.
 We advise that you add your affiliation as well as your name and email address.
-Your subject librarian can assist with setting up an ORCID account as will these short video guides.
+These short video guides can help you to set up an ORCID account.

 How do I make the research data associated with my publication open access?

-The University has purchased the Jisc Research Repository to facilitate storage of and access to research data.
-This will be released for general use in 2021.
-In the meantime, for advice on storing research data please contact opendata@cardiff.ac.uk.
+The Cardiff University Research Data Repository can be used to publish research data.
+For further advice on all aspects of research data management, please contact opendata@cardiff.ac.uk.
 There is also advice on the staff intranet pages.